 The task of the company is to take care of municipal waste management services on behalf of it´s owner municipalities as comprehensively, efficiently and cost-effectively as possible.
 Statutory municipal waste management operations are supported by marked-based operations.
 The services are internally divided into service divisions.

 Approximately 200,000 tonnes of waste is received each year.
-Over 90 % of waste received at the centre is reclaimed.
+Around 95 % of waste received at the centre is reclaimed each year.
 After appropriate processing, the waste is recovered as recycled material or used in energy production.
 Only a fraction of the waste is disposed of at a landfill site in accordance with the environmental permit.